JackSzwergold/Writing/arcade_game_diary/Vanguard.md

 ***

-*Vanguard (1981) (c) Copyright by Jack Szwergold; written on August 22, 2016.
+*Vanguard in a Dumpy Grocery Store: A brief memory of an arcade game from 1981 (c) Copyright by Jack Szwergold; written on August 22, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*